cc-da/c_assignment/README.md

 # Tidy data course project

 Script to merge and summarize the Samsung Galaxy Accelerometer data.
 Assumes the data files are in a folder "UCI HAR Dataset" in the working directory.
+Requires the "plyr" library.

 In summary, the script: